MuteBard/ghostwriter/readMe.md

 - 0.2.0
   - Added ability to cancel loop process by cancel button or escape key at any point
   - Able to select either single or double click from drop down menus
-  - Can create an application for mac os
 - 0.1.0
   - Created Project
   - Can create an application for windows